 Unless otherwise noted, all ratings in this report are global scale ratings.
-Standard & Poor's credit ratings on the global scale are comparable across countries.
-Standard & Poor's credit ratings on a national scale are relative to obligors or obligations within that specific country.
-Issue and debt ratings could include debt guaranteed by another entity, and rated debt that an entity guarantees.
+S&P Global Ratings' credit ratings on the global scale are comparable across countries.
+S&P Global Ratings' credit ratings on a national scale are relative to obligors or obligations within that specific country.
+Issue and